 Texting while driving has quickly become one of the leading causes of car accidents across the nation.
 Despite modern cars being safer than ever with the more advanced safety equipment, auto accidents are still on the rise.
 According to the National Highway Traffic Safety Administration (NHTSA), texting has contributed to more than 1.6 million car crashes annually, and these numbers continue to rise every year.
 Many of these accidents are attributed to distracted driving, namely texting while driving and the use of smartphone apps.

 If you have been injured in a car crash caused by a driver who was texting, contact Jaffe & Erdberg to speak with our Birmingham car accident attorneys.
-We have more than 80 years of collective experience helping people just like you who are injured in preventable accidents.
+We have more than 30 years of collective experience.
 Let’s discuss your case and find out how we can help you fight for full compensation for your losses.

 Motorists who text while drive are just as likely to cause an accident as someone who drinks and drives, according to experts.
 Those who text and drive often divert focus from the road, have delayed reaction times, and fail to detect obstructions ahead of them.
 Texting while driving is also a major cause of rear-end crashes.